starlight-26/asphalt-art-project/README.md

 1. Describe your project.

    - For my project, I decided to create a rubber duckie.
 I chose this image because it reminds me of computer science in general.
+I also love ducks and birds.
+When I was younger, my mom would always take me to the nearby duck pond to feed bread to the ducks swimming.
+It's a really fond memory for me.

 2. What are two things about your project that you are proud of?